-In 1967 Engelbert had his first big worldwide hit “Release Me,” which he performed to huge enthusiastic crowds and millions of copies were sold.
+In 1967 Engelbert had his first big worldwide hit “Release Me.”
+He performed that popular song for huge, enthusiastic crowds, and millions of copies were sold.

-Michael Hodges writing for MailOnline March 22, 2014 reports, “An international sensation after appearing on the Ed Sullivan Show (‘A nice man but he [Sullivan] introduced me as Engeldinck Humperbert’), Humperdinck moved to the U.S., where his success as a British solo star would be matched only by Tom Jones.”
+Michael Hodges, writing for MailOnline March 22, 2014 reports, “An international sensation after appearing on the Ed Sullivan Show (‘A nice man but he [Sullivan] introduced me as Engeldinck Humperbert’).
+Humperdinck moved to the U.S., where his success as a British solo star was matched only by Tom Jones.”